dhruvalvaishnav/BlackJack-Game/README.md

 # BLACKJACK GAME

+# Why Play BLACKJACK
+*The above question is an important one because you have many choices of table games to play in land-based and online casinos.
+So why play blackjack?
+Because, in a nutshell, blackjack is:*

+*Different mathematically than other casino games.*
+*A much better game for players, because of the favorable math.*

 # THE BASIC RULES WHEN PLAYING BLACKJACK:

 1. The goal of blackjack is to beat the dealer's hand without going over 21.